J3rryBl4nks/OSEP-Thoughts/OSEPLabs.md

 ### Lab 2 ###

 Lab 2 is all about connecting the dots for yourself.
 The initial exploit and pivots don't try to hide. -- Completed

+### Lab 3 ###

+Lab 3 is out of my comfort zone.
+You are presented with a fairly straightforward path to the initial compromise on all three of the servers.
+Local.txt shouldn't take long.
+Proof.txt looks to be a lot more challenging.